-The Finance for Impact Summit on 18 July 2022 will bring together leaders of finance, business, governments and other institutions from around the world to discuss how we scale capital deployed to deliver positive and measurable social outcomes.
+The Finance for Impact Summit on 18 July 2022 brought together leaders of finance, business, governments and other institutions from around the world to discuss how we scale capital deployed to deliver positive and measurable social outcomes.
 The aim is to elevate the “S” alongside the “E” in ESG.
-This one-day event will be held in person at Mansion House in London, and streamed live to a global audience.
+This one-day event was held in person at Mansion House in London, and streamed live to a global audience.

-The Summit is hosted by the City of London Corporation, along with its partners the Impact Investing Institute, and KPMG, and sponsored by Schroders.
+The Summit was hosted by the City of London Corporation, along with its partners the Impact Investing Institute, and KPMG, and sponsored by Schroders.

-Hosted by The Rt Hon the Lord Mayor of the City of London, Vincent Keaveny, the Summit will announce initiatives that will enable finance for impact to scale.
+Hosted by The Rt Hon the Lord Mayor of the City of London, Vincent Keaveny, the Summit announced initiatives that will enable finance for impact to scale.
 These include:

-- An industry-led set of priorities for scaling finance that delivers positive and measurable social impact across Financial Services.
+- Finance for Impact: Industry-led recommendations to advance finance for social impact - an industry-led set of priorities for scaling finance that delivers positive and measurable social impact across Financial Services.
 The recommendations will also support the sector to be more ambitious in integrating social considerations into sustainable finance strategies, alongside environmental ones.

 - The Just Transition Finance Challenge – a new coalition of key investors committed to mobilising capital towards impact investing and ensuring that the investment for a transition to Net Zero is inclusive and socially beneficial.

-The Summit will feature a series of keynotes and ‘In conversation’ sessions with high-level UK and international participants.
+The Summit featured a series of keynotes and ‘In conversation’ sessions with high-level UK and international participants.

 It is a milestone for the Finance for Impact, which aims to build on the commitments made at COP26 and the work of the G7 Impact Taskforce.